x676f64/secureum-mind_map/content/7. Audit Findings 101/Remove `Loihi` methods that can be used as backdoors by the administrator.md

 In addition to these, the function `safeApprove` allows the administrator to move any of the tokens the contract holds to any address regardless of the balances any of the users have.
 This can also be used by the owner as a backdoor to completely drain the contract.

+### Recommendation:
-1. Recommendation: Remove the `safeApprove` function and, instead, use a trustless escape-hatch mechanism.
+Remove the `safeApprove` function and, instead, use a trustless escape-hatch mechanism.
 For the assimilator addition functions, our recommendation is that they are made completely internal, only callable in the constructor, at deploy time.
 Even though this is not a big structural change (in fact, it reduces the attack surface), it is, indeed, a feature loss.
 However, this is the only way to make each shell a time-invariant system.
 This would not only increase Shell’s security but also would greatly improve the trust the users have in the protocol since, after deployment, the code is now static and auditable.
-2. Major severity finding from [Consensys Diligence Audit of Shell Protocol](https://consensys.net/diligence/audits/2020/06/shell-protocol/#remove-loihi-methods-that-can-be-used-as-backdoors-by-the-administrator)
 ___
 ## Slide Screenshot
 ![024.png](../../images/7.%20Audit%20Findings%20101/024.png)